RichardSWheatley/GettingAndCleaningData/README.md

  > - Its activity label.
  > - An identifier of the subject who carried out the experiment.

+Inside the folder _UCI HAR Dataset_ from the zip file above is a README.txt fiel that explains more of the contents.

 **run_analysis.R** performs the following functions on the data found in the zip file and collected in the study

 1. Merges the training and the test sets to create one data set.